 Assagay Coffee Farm uses only organic fertilisers and foliar sprays in the farming of our 100% Pure Arabica coffee.
 We are located in the Harrison Valley, halfway between Pietermaritzburg and Durban.
 Presently there are in the region of 30 000 trees planted on the Harrison Valley Estate.
 Assagay Coffee Farm employs 10 full-time staff members, with an additional 10-20 pickers during picking season.
 Everything involved in creating our product is done on the farm by our trained team of local ladies.
 Purchase ground coffee or full beans in a variety of roasts from our online store, or continue reading for information on our guided tours.

 Guided Tours of the Coffee Farm

-We offer tours of the farm by booking.
-Guided by Rick the farmer for over 25 years, you will see everything to do with coffee farming from the trees growing in the fields through the various processes such as milling and roasting, ending with a coffee tasting at our Coffee House.
+We offer tours of the farm by booking where you will see everything to do with coffee farming and manufacturing, from the trees growing in the fields through the various processes such as milling and roasting, ending with a coffee tasting at our Coffee House.
 Educational school tours are also offered.
 Kindly note that due to our primary operation as a working farm we can only accept visits by appointment.
 Tours are held strictly by booking at R95 per person, this includes a coffee tasting.
 For Weekday Tours we are open half an hour prior to the scheduled time.

 For bookings please fill out the contact form.